People

 DPhil Politics

-Samuel Burry is a PhD candidate in Politics at Oxford.
-Prior to Oxford, he completed an MPhil in Political Thought and Intellectual History and a BA in History and Politics at Cambridge, where he graduated with a starred first (first-class honours with distinction) and was awarded the University’s History and Politics Prize for best overall performance.
+Samuel Burry is a DPhil (PhD) student in Politics at Oxford.
+Prior to Oxford, he completed an MPhil in Political Thought and Intellectual History and a BA in History and Politics at Cambridge, where he graduated with a starred first (first-class honours with distinction) and was awarded the University’s History and Politics Prize for the best overall performance in his cohort.

 Publications